microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/intune-books-ebookinstallsummary-update.md

 ---
 title: "Update eBookInstallSummary"
-description: "Update the properties of a eBookInstallSummary object."
+description: "Update the properties of a eBookInstallSummary object."author: "tfitzmac"
 ---

 # Update eBookInstallSummary